Joserra13/automated-aquarium/src/RaspberryPi-Pico-W/Feeder/README.md

 ![Add package](../../../docs/graphics/micropython-servo-lib.png)

-Once, the package is installed, copy the [code](./main.py) and run the script in the Thonny IDE.
+Once, the package is installed, copy the [main.py](./main.py), [credentials.py](./credentials.py.example) (you need to remove the .example ending) and [utils.py](./utils.py) files and run main.py in the Thonny IDE.

+>In order to find the Firebase keys for your **credentials.py** file, feel free to follow the following [guide](../../../docs/firebase.md).
+Apart from the Firebase keys, you need to write the WiFi SSID and password in that file.

 ## References